Europartner is a service center for international companies in Brazil.

 The individual microenterprise (MEI) makes it possible to welcome self-employed professionals who need a legal structure to issue tax invoices.
 This type of articles of organization is suitable for the sale of products and services, only by people of Brazilian nationality or holding a permanent visa.

-Entrepreneurs under the MEI regime must follow certain rules: for example, they cannot be members of other companies.
+Entrepreneurs under the MEI regime must follow certain rules: for example, they cannot be partners of other companies.
 In addition, annual revenue must not exceed R$81,000.00.

 Limited liability company

-The limited liability company, known as LTDA, is the most common type of partnership, formed by one or more members.
-Members are included in the articles of organization (contrato social), having a liability limited to their contributions to the company.
+The limited liability company, known as LTDA, is the most common type of partnership, formed by one or more partners.
+They are included in the articles of incorporation (contrato social), having a liability limited to their contributions to the company.

 Types may vary for the following particular cases:

-- the one-member limited liability company with a single member;
+- the one-member limited liability company with a single shareholder;

 - with several associates, the small limited company (EPP) with a revenue limit of R$ 4.8 million and low taxation.